FTP Methodologies: Single Pool vs. Matched Maturity

 - 50% sticky deposits

-But this assumes deposits are distributed proportionally across all assets, which isn't realistic.
-Mortgages are actually funded by different deposits than overnight assets.
+But this assumes deposits are distributed across all assets proportionally, which is unrealistic.

 Using behavioral assumptions: